datstartup/ubuntuopenbox/_posts/2019-11-13-How-to-first-set-up-Raspberry-Pi-Headless.md

 ---
-title: "What I use Raspberry Pi for and my own opinions about it"
+title: "How I set up my Raspberry Pis as headless servers"
 header:
 categories:
-  - Raspberry Pi
+  - Raspberry-Pi
 tags:
   - Raspbian
-  - Raspberry Pi
-  - How to
+  - Raspberry-Pi
 ---

 ## The steps laying out here are distilled from my own trial and error.
 Hope it will help you!